 Olympiakos was about as close to being on an NBA roster as it gets without actually being on an NBA roster.
 The team not only had returning NBA veteran Josh Childress, but that summer also added NBA veterans Linas Kleiza and former Florida State standout Von Wafer.
 Beverley took the place of veteran NBA point guard Jannero Pargo, who went on to sign with the Chicago Bulls.

-Perhaps in a few months, Patrick Beverley’s lifelong dream of playing in the NBA will come true – perhaps playing alongside future Hall of Famers LeBron James, Dwyane Wade and either Chris Bosh or Amare Stoudemire.
+Perhaps in a few months, Patrick Beverley’s lifelong dream of playing in the NBA will come true – perhaps playing alongside future Hall of Famers LeBron James, Dwyane Wade and Chris Bosh.

 Wow.
 Thanks for the background…definitely need to fill the roster with low salaried players.

 Hey!
 I went to Granger Middle School for all 3 grades!
 Pretty good school, at least we have one famous guy!
 Although sorry to say Go raps!